 Every business has to have customers to sell to so that a profit can be made.
-Sometimes companies have great services or products but fail due to their of lack of ability in finding the right customers.
+Sometimes companies have great services or products but fail due to their lack of ability in finding the right customers.
 There are a number of ways in which companies can find and retain customers, from cold calling to collaborating with other firms.
 This article will examine a number of these options.

+Companies that are new, launching new products or needing to replace customers have to try a number of different methods to find new customers.
 However, the majority of companies will be working with a limited budget to find customers.
 Large multi-national companies can have multi-million dollar advertising and marketing budgets to launch new products.
-This means that they can purchase a variety of online and offline advertising, organize promotions to build traffic, and launch a multi-media public relations campaign to increase their brand's visibility and awareness.
+This large budget means that they can purchase a variety of online and offline advertising, organize promotions to build traffic, and launch a multi-media public relations campaign to increase their brand's visibility and awareness.

 There are a number of ways a company can find its first customers or find more customers.
-The methods of the same if you are a one-man business or a medium sized business with dedicated sales professionals.
+The methods of the same if you are a one-man business or a medium-sized business with dedicated sales professionals.

-- Cold Calling - This is the least favorite method of anyone in a sales function.
+Cold calling is the least favorite method of anyone in a sales function.
 This is where a salesperson or business owner is calling a potential customer and giving them a sales pitch without them expecting it.
 The success of this type of method is all down to the list of potential customers.
 Many companies offer lists of certain types of consumers or businesses that can be purchased.
-The lists are created by selecting certain parameters such as location, business type, yearly income, the size of business, or one of many hundreds of parameters.
+The lists are created by selecting certain parameters such as location, business type, yearly income, the size of the business, or one of many hundreds of parameters.
 The more specific the list the better the chance that someone on this list will listen to the complete sales pitch.
 It is not a sale but a lead.